OpenIPC/msposd/README.md

   <img src="pics/diag_1.png" alt="Diagram Thumbnail" width="350"/>
 </a>

-If they are stuck at step 1, there is no data on te UART.
-If there is data past step 1, but OSD is not visible, the data is not the format expected - MSP Display Port.
+If they are stuck at step 1, there is no data on the UART.
+If there are lines past step 1, but OSD is not visible, the signal is not the format expected - MSP Display Port.
+Take a look in values in yellow, how much MSP packets were extracted from the signal, the total amount of bytes per second etc.
+Save this log to show it if requested.

 Q: _OSD changes, but I see strange symbols on the screen_.
 A: Download the appropriate font set for you flight controller software.
 Check for loose connectors, speed settings and make sure you have ground wire between the FC and the cam.